dbuenzli/rtime/README.md

 -------------------------------------------------------------------------------
 Release %%VERSION%%

+*WARNING* This module is deprecated and no longer maintained.

 Rtime is an OCaml module implementing timelines for [React][1].
 It manages time stamp events, delayed events and delayed signals along timelines.
 The client chooses the concrete timeline by providing an